Jennifer Lopez Says She Wore Dress from a Film to Wed Ben Affleck as She Shares First Photos

 "We barely made it to the little white wedding chapel by midnight.
 They graciously stayed open late a few minutes, let us take pictures in a pink Cadillac convertible, evidently once used by the king himself (but if we wanted Elvis himself to show, that cost extra and he was in bed)," Lopez added.

-She revealed that she got married in a "dress from an old movie and a jacket from Ben's closet" and raved about "the best witnesses you could ever imagine."
+She raved about having "the best witnesses you could ever imagine" and revealed that she got married in a "dress from an old movie and a jacket from Ben's closet."

+The star wore a white lace off-the-shoulder gown with long sleeves and sweetheart neckline. the piece from the Zuhair Murad Bridal Spring Summer 2023 Collection features a corset bodice, fishtail train and matching veil.

 "We read our own vows in the little chapel and gave one another the rings we'll wear for the rest of our lives.
 They even had Bluetooth for a (short) march down the aisle.
 But in the end it was the best possible wedding we could have imagined," Lopez wrote.
 "One we dreamed of long ago and one made real (in the eyes of the state, Las Vegas, a pink convertible and one another) at very, very long last."